jxtngx/jxtngx/README.md

 ## About
 Hi!
-I'm Justin, and I'm focused on artificial intelligence and deep learning solutions, and developer education.
+I'm Justin, and I'm focused on artificial intelligence solutions and developer education.

 → My core language is Python, and my secondary language is TypeScript <br/>
 → My core focus is deep learning for post-training <br/>